History of Westeros

 Targaryen Politics in Post-Dragon Westeros (Con Panel Audio)

 In this audio only episode, Aziz, Jim McGeehin (Something Like a Lawyer), Samantha Wallace & Steve Love discuss the paradigm shift in Westeros that occurred as the dragons died out.
 House Targaryen lost their great source of power, which necessitated many changes.
 Recorded live at Con of Thrones 2018.
+You can find our other panels here.

 Why We Love: The Animals of ASOIAF